 Then came the choice for the fuelling, first thoughts were SU's on a stock Sprint engine.
 But then you always want more power.
 And after having discussed this with Hans ten Broeke from BCCP Fuelsystems it was decided to put a Group 2 rally cam in the head together with stainless steel valves and bronze alloy valve guides.
 As Hans had an inlet manifold available for a set off twin Weber DCOE 45's the choice wasn't that hard.
 In all other aspects the rest of the engine is completely stock, so no porting or blue printing.

-After bedding in the engine for around 1500 km it was time to get it fine tuned on a rolling road.
+Finally in the summer off 1997 the car was at last ready for it's MOT which she passed without a problem.
+And after bedding in the engine for around 1500 km it was time to get it fine tuned on a rolling road.
 For this I choose BCCP Fuelsystems.
 Main reason for this was that they already knew the setup off my car and as they race Dolly Sprints have quite a lot off expertise with the engine.
-Despite blowing the rear gearbox seal out (due to what turned out to be a bend main shaft ...) the engine in the end produced between 152,5 and 165 BHP at the rear wheels with torque >180 Nm between 4200 and 6000 rpm.
-So the fun could begin ...
+Despite blowing the rear gearbox seal out (due to what turned out to be a bend main shaft ...) the engine in the end produced between 152,5 and 165 BHP at the rear wheels and with torque above 180 Nm between 4200 and 6000 rpm.
+So the fun could begin!